TEWODROS-D12/TEWODROS-D12/README.md

 - 🌱 I’m currently learning on Alx
 - 👯 I’m looking to collaborate on our Final year project
 - 💬 Ask me about programming and Graphics
-- 📫 How to reach me: Telegram @tewodros46
+- 📫 How to reach me: Telegram , Email
 - 😄 Pronouns: Tedy